This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Follow a sleep schedule.
 Go to bed and get up at the same time each day.

 - Eat a variety of healthy foods.
-Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Avoid foods that can trigger a migraine, such as caffeine or artificial sweeteners.
+Healthy foods include fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
+Do not have foods or drinks that trigger your migraines.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.